lin-stephanie/astro-antfustyle-theme/src/content/blog/advanced-configuration.md

 </svg>
 ```

-Next, use the steps in [How to Favicon in 2024](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs#step-2-create-an-ico-file) or [Real Favicon Generator](https://realfavicongenerator.net/) to generate the icons.
+Next, use the steps in :link[How to Favicon in 2024]{id=https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs#step-2-create-an-ico-file} or :link[Real Favicon Generator]{id=https://realfavicongenerator.net/} to generate the icons.
 Rename the files as mentioned above and copy them to the `public` directory to replace the existing ones.

 Lastly, update `src/pages/manifest.webmanifest.js` with the following: